 Since 2003 they live and work together and collaborated on projects in the Czech Republic with former miners and their wives, in the Ukraine during the Orange Revolution and worked extensively in North-Vietnam with HIV infected women and female ex-drug users.
-More recent projects took them to Armenia, Friesland, Liberia, Bulgaria and Norway.
+More recent projects took them to Bulgaria, Norway, Peru and Finland.

 In their method of working they cannot know upfront what they will create, since they need to home in on the emotions of the community they want to work with.
 After a process of research and meditation on a subject, sketching and modeling, the actual work on the art itself can begin.
 It results mostly in an installation, accompanied by sound or video and is presented to the audience during a performance or concert; it is a gift to the community.

 Their approach proved to be very suitable for addressing complex or sensitive issues within local communities.
 Therefore they have been contracted by several NGOs.
 They have worked for the Medical Committee Netherlands Vietnam, for Cordaid in Sierra Leone, the Royal Tropical Institute in Meghalaya and Uganda and for The Institute of Development Studies in Kenya.